Dr Adam Strickson

 I am a director, poet, script writer and librettist, and have enjoyed thirty years working in professional theatre, mainly within an intercultural context.
 Two of my poetry collections have been published: An Indian Rug Surprised by Snow (2005) and Tear up the lace (2011).
 I was poet in residence at the Ilkley Literature Festival in 2005, writer in residence for the town of Boston in 2006 and schools poet in residence for Bridlington Poetry Festival in 2010.

 Lead artist for the imove Cultural Olympiad project Wingbeats from 2009 to 2013, I hold active commissions from Priory 900 (Bridlington), Loca Creatives and Kirklees Council.
 I collaborate with composers and ‘Green Angel’, composed by Lauren Redhead, premiered in 2011.
 I was the writer and director of ‘Amy’s Last Dive’, a new opera composed by BBC Composer of the Year Cheryl Frances-Hoad for the Cultural Olympiad/Ludus Festival (being given a new production at Hull Truck Theatre in 2016) and the librettist for Cheryl’s dramatic cantata, ‘Sailing to the Marvellous’, commissioned for the 900th anniversary of Bridlington Priory in 2013.
-In 2014, I have been artist in residence from February to July at Dewsbury Country Park for Kirklees Council and the Yorkshire Festival.
+In 2014, I was artist in residence from February to July at Dewsbury Country Park for Kirklees Council and the Yorkshire Festival.

 After an early career as a performer and maker with theatre companies like Horse and Bamboo and Satellite Arts, I co-founded Chol Theatre, the pioneering inter-cultural company based in Kirklees, and was artistic director for 13 years until 2002.
 I led projects throughout the north of England and in India and Bangladesh.
 I have written plays for the Oldham Coliseum, Peshkar Productions, Chol and an acclaimed trilogy for Burnley Youth Theatre.